-In addition to helping patients monitor their own healthy lifestyle, wearables are beneficial to care providers because of the rich data they collect.
+In addition to helping patients monitor their own healthy lifestyles, wearables are beneficial to care providers because of the rich data they collect.
 In fact, wearable devices help payers and providers improve quality outcomes because they offer direct access to analytics that can help them more comprehensively understand their patient’s current state of health while facilitating preventative care.

-As health organizations collect this data, they can use to as a supplement to pre-existing patient data as they design health promotion campaigns and raise awareness of risk factors through population health outreach.
+As health organizations collect this data, they can use it as a supplement to pre-existing patient data as they design health promotion campaigns and raise awareness of risk factors through population health outreach.
 Health organizations can also leverage wearables to amplify chronic disease management, helping patients more proactively manage conditions like diabetes or heart disease.

 As providers, payers, and patients continue to learn how to link this data, wearable technology has the potential to close gaps in care by relating lifestyle habits to actual clinical results.